uon-hci/tools/docs/docs/SHP-course.md

 - **Task simulation**: computer modelling, computations, walk-throughs,
 - **Task behaviour assessment**: eventualities, failures, effects,
 - **Task requirements evaluation**: environment, checklists, surveys.

+**SOURCE**:

+- "*Carrying out some form of human error analysis enables us to gain an understanding of how human interaction with drug administration tasks might lead to incidents*", in the context of the study of drug dosage errors, R. Lane et al. (2006)
+- SHERPA (systematic human error reduction and prediction approach, Embery 1986): analyses tasks and identifies potential solutions to errors in a structured manner.